eiwa-dev/http_logging/README.rst

 ------------

 * Messages are forwarded almost unmodified to syslog.
 * No https or auth whatsoever.
-Handle that with a real proxying server.
+Handle that with a real proxy server.

 Usage
 -----